 7. For purposes of this Order, all first responders, emergency management personnel, emergency dispatchers, court personnel, public safety personnel (lifeguards, search and rescue, etc.), and law enforcement personnel, and others who need to perform essential services are categorically exempt from this Order while performing their essential functions.
 Further, nothing in this Order shall prohibit any individual from performing or accessing "Essential Governmental Functions," or "Lower Risk Governmental Functions" as determined by the governmental entity performing those functions in the County.
-Each governmental entity shall identify and designate appropriate employees, contractors, or volunteers to continue providing and carrying out any Essential or Lower Risk Governmental Functions, including the hiring or retention of new personnel or contractors to perform such functions.
-All Essential or Lower Risk Governmental Functions shall be performed in compliance with Social Distancing Requirements as defined in this Order, to the extent possible and each governmental entity and its contractors must employ all necessary emergency protective measures to prevent, mitigate, respond to and recover from the COVID-19 pandemic.
+Each governmental entity shall identify and designate appropriate employees, contractors, or volunteers to continue providing and carrying out any Essential or Lower Risk Governmental Functions.
+All Essential or Lower Risk Governmental Functions.
+All Essential or Lower Risk Governmental Functions and the social Distancing Requirements as defined in this Order, to the extent possible and each governmental entity and its contractors must employ all necessary emergency protective measures to prevent, mitigate, respond to and recover from the COVID-19 pandemic.